-Room rates are billed two times per year, Fall Semester and Spring Semester.
-Residents who live in University housing for the duration of both terms, may enjoy the Winter Term at no additional charge.
-However, those who choose to vacate housing prior to the end of the Spring Semester or those who are not housed during the Fall Semester, will be charged the standard weekly rate on a prorated basis for the month of January.
+Room and board rates are billed two times per year, fall semester and spring semester.
+Residents who live in University housing for the duration of both terms may enjoy the winter term at no additional charge.
+However, those who choose to vacate housing prior to the end of the spring semester or those who are not housed during the fall semester will be charged the standard weekly rate on a prorated basis for the month of January.
 All changes in housing status must be reported to the Housing Office for approval.
-Meal plans are billed three times per year, Fall Semester, Winter Term and Spring Semester.
-All boarding students are automatically billed for the Winter Term meal plan based on the meal plan they had Fall Semester.
-Meal plan changes are not accepted for the Winter Term.
-Only students enrolled in Winter Term courses which meet on campus are required to have meal plans.
-Once enrollment for Winter Term has been verified, the automatic charges to students not enrolled for January courses will be removed.